 "It's a real shame that they don't seem to get along," the former centre-half mused.
 "They have much more in common than they think.
 They both really love Ajax, enjoy attacking football ... but are pretty stubborn."

-Marco van Basten was just one of those impressed by the way in which De Boer managed put all the politicking to one side and lead Ajax to the title that season, having found the internal divisions too much too handle during his return to Amsterdam in a coaching capacity in 2008.
+Marco van Basten was just one of those impressed by the way in which De Boer managed to put all the politicking to one side and lead Ajax to the title that season, with the iconic forward having found the internal divisions too much too handle during his return to Amsterdam in a coaching capacity in 2008.

-"There are many people at Ajax who try to interfere with all sorts of things, but Frank remains very quiet," the legendary Netherlands striker explained.
+"There are many people at Ajax who try to interfere with all sorts of things, but Frank remains very quiet," the former Netherlands international explained.
 "For me, the power of Ajax is Frank de Boer.”